UPPMAX/NAISS_Slurm/docs/cluster.md

     time between batches of jobs, etc. so the speed-up will not be as great, but it will certainly run faster.

-## Parallelization
+## Parallelisation

 ### Distributed memory

 WRITE SOMETHING HERE!

-#### What kinds of programs can be parallelized?
+#### What kinds of programs can be parallelised?

-For a problem to be parallelizable, it must be possible to split it into smaller sections that can be solved independently of each other and then combined.
+For a problem to be parallelisable, it must be possible to split it into smaller sections that can be solved independently of each other and then combined.

 What happens in a parallel program is generally the following: